10 Tips To Help You Choose A PCB Design Vendor

 Boards are getting smaller whereas the current passing through the traces is getting higher.
 The consequence?
 A high temperature and heat generation.
 Ensure your PCB design has sufficient space around all components that may get hot.
 The more heat they create, the more area they will need to cool off.
 Note the placement of the critical components not to place, they are not supposed to be near heat sources.
 Your board is multi-layered?
 Or may you have assemblies with high copper content?
 If so, you may need to include cooling fans, heat sinks, and thermal reliefs, which are critical for wave soldering.

-Last but not least, if you choose a PCB vendor who has it all, it will actually cut down a lot of the above points.
-Well, some companies have an entire product development department, yes!
-You just approach them with your concept and they do the rest.
 Nonetheless, whoever you choose, make sure to have constant communication to make yourself and your concept heard, with a hint of business of course.